cyclefenix/cookbook/assets/texts/bread.md

 *optional* proof 4 hours on the counter room temp, and in the fridge up to 24 hours
 2. Preheat to 425 degF
 3. Shape dough, place in dutch oven lined with parchment paper, score, cover
-4. Bake for 45 mins
+4. Bake for 45 mins (55 mins if from fridge)

 # *Pastry Recipes*